-Follow this class to get an email the next time it’s scheduled.
+Follow this workshop series to get an email the next time it’s scheduled.

 Sign-up not required